NJHale/pyctals/README.md

-python-fractals
+pyctals
 ===============

-rendering fractals using turtle and Tkinter
+Rendering fractals in python using turtle and Tkinter